BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 Concept [Tudor period](http://dbpedia.org/resource/Tudor_period)

 This is a wrong identification.
 Although Leonardo da Vinci lived during the Tudor period, this period applies to England and not to Italy.
-This shows that NER, like all AI approaches, may produce erroneous results; just like humans who can misunderstand words in texts.
+This shows that NER, like all AI approaches, may produce erroneous results - just like humans who can misunderstand words in texts.

 ## Quick Check